top of page

 Seats limited to 5 cantors.

-Lesson 2: Our "inestimable treasure" of sacred song
+Lesson 2: The inestimable treasure of sacred song

 Lesson 4: Music every cantor should know